updated on May 9th, 2019

 War and dark tourism has been around for centuries.
 Call it a mix of schadenfreude and morbid curiosity.
-We humans struggles to look away from a good trainwreck, but this is nothing new.
+We humans, myself definitely included, struggle to look away from a good trainwreck, but this is nothing new.

 His artistic talent (and large huevos) would aid him in becoming the official artist of the Dutch fleet.
 He continued sketching war conflicts like the Four Days Battle and the St. James Day Battle of 1666.
 Willem and other documentarians were seeking out war time travel personally, it wasn’t until 1854 that war tourism took a commercial turn.

 Acting as one of the earliest travel agents, Henry Gaze took his travel party to Brussels to visit the battlefield of Waterloo.
 Similarly, Workmen’s Travel and the Polytechnic Touring Association scheduled their inaugural tours to the Waterloo battlefield.
 Although travels were originally based on educational grounds, tours to Waterloo quickly grew as a tourist attraction.
 Charlatans and swindlers with hazy morals moved in to capitalize on the growing location’s popularity.
 With fabricated personal tales of battle they sold souvenirs and relics, with stories that tied them to the war engagement.
 These pieces were purchased in troves, although they were rarely authentic.